Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 The Built-in Exporter

-I decided to try out the default exporter, to better understand the settings I needed to change for Unreal.
-First, I navigated to the File > Export > FBX menu to open the built-in dialog, and set the target folder to the Content\ folder of an Unreal Project.
-Then, I clicked the “Export FBX” button without adjusting the default settings.
-This caused Unreal to show a warning on FBX import:
+I tried out the default exporter to better understand the settings I needed to change for Unreal.
+I navigated to the File > Export > FBX menu to open the built-in dialog, and set the target folder to the Content\ folder of an Unreal Project.
+Then, I clicked the “Export FBX” button without adjusting the default settings - this caused Unreal to show a warning on FBX import:

 No smoothing group information was found in this FBX scene.

-Afterwards, I made a few changes to the export settings (with help from this video which also covered ideal FBX export settings for Unreal).
-I checked Selected Objects, boxed in the list of possible object types to just the “Mesh” and/or “Armature”, and set the Smoothing type to “Face” instead of “Normals Only”.
-These new settings allowed Unreal to import my default cube without issues:
+Afterwards, I made a few changes to the export settings (with help from this video which covers ideal FBX export settings for Unreal).
+I checked Selected Objects, reduced the list of possible object types to “Mesh” and “Armature”, and set the Smoothing type to “Face” instead of “Normals Only”.
+These revised settings allowed Unreal to import the default cube without issues:

 Selected Object Types